snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

-dimension preference of :math:`(2,1)` is inverted to define a :math:`\gamma` weighting vector of :math:`(0.5,1)` (and :math:`\underline{\gamma}` of :math:`0.5`) for use in the anisotropic Smolyak index set constraint (see Smolyak sparse grids section in Stochastic Expansion Methods chapter in Dakota Theory Manual :cite:p:`TheoMan`).
+dimension preference of :math:`(2,1)` is inverted to define a :math:`\gamma` weighting vector of :math:`(0.5,1)` (and :math:`\underline{\gamma}` of :math:`0.5`) for use in the anisotropic Smolyak index set constraint (see :ref:`theory:uq:expansion:spectral_sparse`).
 In this example, we compute CDF probabilities for six response levels of Rosenbrock’s function.
 This example requires 19 function evaluations to calculate the interpolating polynomials in stochastic collocation and the resulting expansion